|Corda Network trust root||Document history|

 6.2.7 Private Key Storage on Cryptographic Module

-Private keys are store in accordance with the applicable instruction specified by the HSM vendor.
+Private keys are stored in accordance with the applicable instruction specified by the HSM vendor.

 6.2.8 Method of Activating Private Key